| |

 Children love to learn through stories and Greek myths are sure to hold their attention.
 The magical components and battles are interesting and fun.

-These coloring pages can be done in a day or over the course of a 12 week unit study, they are so flexible they will fit right into your curriculum planning.
+These coloring pages are a gentle introduction to ancient history that will leave your children eager to learn more and more about ancient times.
+Also, these activities can be done in a day or over the course of a 12 week unit study.
+You'll find that that are flexible and will fit right into your curriculum planning.

 Greek mythology is often referenced in modern stories and they can help students understand more difficult literature later on.